CS3219-AY2223S1/cs3219-project-ay2223s1-g27/README.md

 2. Run Frontend using `npm start`.

 ## Local Development
+Note that in order to test individual services via command line(without docker-compose), you will need to change url endpoints in frontend configs.js file.

+Otherwise, to test the entire PeerPrep application:
 Ensure you have the following file in the root of user-service directory

     ENV=DEV